fongbrandon1928/ECS150Assignment3/README.md

 fs_create: involved locating an empty entry in the root directory and setting up the initial metadata for a new file.
-The file size was initialized to zero, and the first data block index was set to the End-of-Chain (FAT_EOC) marker, indicating an empty file.
+The file size was initialized to zero, and the first data block index was set to the End of Chain (FAT_EOC) marker, indicating an empty file.
 In contrast, fs_delete removed a file's entry from the root directory and freed up the data blocks used by the file in the FAT.